YOUR DATA

 When you submit a personal data request, we’ll send you a report that includes any information we have about the phone number noted in your request.
 What we describe in the report depends on your interactions with us and the nature of the products or services we provide to you.
 You’ll only see the limited data associated with your particular phone number, such as your rate plan and device ID.
 You won’t get personal data for any phone number other than your own.

-Request to delete your personal data
+Start your personal data request

 After you submit a request